MilkmanAbi/Picomimi/README.md

 # **Picomimi MicroOS**

 > 🐱 **New Development Workflow (v12 Arte 2+):**
 > Picomimi is transitioning to a **modular development structure**.
-The MicroKernel will be split into individual module files for easier editing, version control, and collaboration. **MIAU 🐱 (Monolithic Ino Aggregation Utility)** will assemble these modules into a single `.ino` file for compilation.
+The project will be split into individual module files for easier editing, version control, and collaboration. **MIAU 🐱 (Monolithic Ino Aggregation Utility)** will assemble these modules into a single `.ino` file for compilation.
 >
 > **Benefits:**
 > - Edit individual modules without navigating massive files